plsuwu/multitile-recap/README.md

 # multitile recap

-this was supposed to generate a 9x9 recap but the recaps are locked behind the twitch gql api so this may never eventuate.
+this was supposed to generate a 3x3 panel monthly recap but the recaps are locked behind the twitch gql api so this may never eventuate.

 ## install & run